ealkl/Proj.net---pyODBC/README.md

 * pyodbc.Error: ('00000', '[00000] [iODBC][Driver Manager]dlopen(/usr/local/lib/libmyodbc5.so, 6): no suitable image found.
 Did find:\n\t/usr/local/lib/libmyodbc5.so: mach-o, but wrong architecture (0) (SQLDriverConnect)')

 The driver is not the correct arhictecture.
 I.e. your application is 32bit, but you installed the 64bit driver, for you 64bit OS.
 This wont work on, i.e. Windows.
 Here you need a 32bit driver, for a 32bit application.
+Despite running Windows x86_64.

 Mac OS notes
 ============